T20X/notes/asm.md

 (REAL MODE) physical address = segment base * 16 + offset
 (REAL MODE) All memory addressing through main segment registers (cs, ds, es, and ss) do not consider the GDT values of base and offset anymore.
 The segment base is always fixed at 0x0 no matter the descriptor contents; the segment sizes are not limited at all.
 The other descriptor fields, however, are not ignored

-REGISTERS
+# REGISTERS
----

 GDTR is a register to store GDT address and size.

 GS is commonly used as a pointer to a thread local storage (TLS)

  RIP register
   .
-It is a 64-bit register, which always stores an address of the next instruction to be executed.
+It is a 64-bit register, which always stores an address of the **next** instruction to be executed.
 Branching instructions (e.g., jmp) are in fact modifying it.
 So, every time any instruction is being executed, rip stores the address of the next instruction to be execute

 rax..rdx - general purpose!
+(Accumulator, Base, Counter, Data)

+  RAX - normally holds return value in function calls

-(Accumulator, Base, Counter, Data) GS register stores the base address for per-cpu are ECX(RCX) - counter register - used mostly within loops EAX/EDX - accumulators (have special meaning for multiplication and division)
+GS register stores the base address for per-cpu are ECX(RCX) - counter register - used mostly within loops EAX/EDX - accumulators (have special meaning for multiplication and division)